 British detectives launched a fresh investigation into the youngster's disappearance in July 2013 - following a 2011 review called Operation Grange - and made renewed appeals on television in the UK, Ireland Netherlands and Germany.

 Operation Grange, which cost almost £5 million, processed thousands of documents from the Portuguese inquiry and released an age-processed image of Madeline coming up to her ninth birthday.

-Madeleine McCann before her disappearance in 2007, and what she might now look like as a nine-year-old After shelving their inquiry into Madeleine's disappearance in 2008, Portuguese authorities said last October that a review had uncovered enough new information to justify reopening it.
+After shelving their inquiry into Madeleine's disappearance in 2008, Portuguese authorities said last October that a review had uncovered enough new information to justify reopening it.

 In March, an intruder with a distinctive odour, who is suspected of breaking into holiday homes to sexually assault young girls, emerged as a new suspect in the Met Police’s investigation.

 Police announced they believed the individual, who is described as a "tanned, dark-haired man", may be responsible for 12 break-ins over six years at resorts in the Algarve including Praia da Luz where Madeleine went missing in 2007.

 In four of the cases, the man assaulted five white girls, aged between seven and 10, while they were in their beds between 2004 and 2006.

 Police said that only the "method" linked the 12 cases.
 They said they would able to eliminate anybody who came forward in the most serious assault suggesting that DNA was found.

 In April police confirmed they are investigating five new cases where young British girls were sexually assaulted during home-break-ins in the Algarve.

 Since launching its own investigation, 41 people of interest have been identified by the Metropolitan Police.